 The various search engines do not index the Internet the same way and they do not rank the results of their findings the same way and as previously pointed out, no one engine covers more than a fraction of all the web pages.
 For this reason, you will want to use more than one.
 There are "meta search engines" that will send your search request to more than one search engine simultaneously.

 There is no surer way to waste time on Internet legal research than to cast about without a plan.
-Just as you would with Lexis or Westlaw make sure you:
+Just as you would with Bloomberg Law, Lexis, or Westlaw make sure you:

 In drafting a brief, would you cite and rely on the National Enquirer or a high school student's essay to support an important point?
 It's not that hard to identify and avoid the Internet equivalents.
 To evaluate the quality of an Internet site as a research tool, consider objectivity, expediency, timeliness, accuracy, authenticity, and scope.